 Known features protected under the Act are relatively easy to plan forest operations around.
 Forest Development Plans also use an Archaeological Predictive Model to assess the potential for archaeological resources within proposed harvest areas or road access corridors.
-Where activities are proposed within zones of high archaeological potential, Licensees/ BCTS conduct site level Archaeological Impact Assessments (AIA)

-to identify, assess and record any archaeological resources that may be present.
+Where activities are proposed within zones of high archaeological potential, Licensees/ BCTS conduct site level Archaeological Impact Assessments (AIA) to identify, assess and record any archaeological resources that may be present.
 Trained archaeologists identify resources that are to be protected under the Heritage Conservation Act.

-As shown in the table below, 0% of forest operations conducted between April 1, 2008 and March 31, 2009 within the DFA are consistent with Heritage Conservation Act.
-See indicator 35 for information on this issue.
+As shown in the table below, 100% of forest operations conducted between April 1, 2009 and March 31, 2010 within the DFA were consistent with Heritage Conservation Act (see Indicator 35 for information on cultural heritage).